CSU-CompSci-CS163-4/Lab07AirlinePassengers/README.md

 [For-Each Loop](https://docs.oracle.com/javase/8/docs/technotes/guides/language/foreach.html).
 There will be some additional information near the bottom of this document if you need to gain a better understanding of today's topics.

-For ease of access, here is the [javadoc](https://github.com/CSU-CompSci-CS163-4/Lab07GroceryList) <- update this link once it exists
+For ease of access, here is the [javadoc](https://csu-compsci-cs163-4.github.io/Lab07AirlinePassengers/)

 ## Pre-Step: Testing
 Whenever you implement one of these methods, you can test it out in `AirlineMain.java`.
 Some tests are included here, read through them and figure out what they should print when you run them.